 If a blister isn't too painful, try to keep it intact.
-Unbroken skin over a blister provides a natural barrier to bacteria and decreases the risk of infection.
-Cover a small blister with an adhesive bandage, and cover a large one with a porous, plastic-coated gauze pad that absorbs moisture and allows the wound to breathe.
+Unbroken skin over a blister may provide a natural barrier to bacteria and decreases the risk of infection.
+Cover it with an adhesive bandage.
 If you're allergic to the adhesive used in some tape, use paper tape.

 To relieve blister-related pain, drain the fluid while leaving the overlying skin intact.
 Here's how: